 · Learning number facts and tables

-· Playing games that develop physical skills and building models e.g. Lego, blocks, K’nex
+· Playing games that develop physical skills and building models e.g. Lego, blocks, K’nex, etc

 Extra Curricular learning

-At Stopsley, children's learning does not end at the end of the day.
-We are very proud of the numerous clubs that run before and after school and at lunchtimes.
-There are a wide range of different clubs that cater to all interests and areas.
+At Stopsley, children's learning does not finish at the end of the day.
+We are very proud of the numerous clubs that run before school, after school and at lunchtimes.
+There are a wide range of different clubs that cater for all interests and areas.